Last Updated on March 19, 2021 by Helga Dosa

 One of the most interesting archaeological sites in Aquileia is its ancient burial area.
 The old necropolis, which stretches along a road close to the amphitheater, was found in 1939 and has been carefully restored over the years.
 This cemetery is noteworthy because it is one of the few from Roman times which has reached us in a relatively complete state.

 The main burial area was divided into various sections, each protected by walls and stone blocks.
 The stone blocks bore the name of the deceased and the family.
 There are five different sections in the necropolis, which belonged to different families and have been dated from the 1st to the 3rd century AD.

-Aquileia is a very small town, but there are some good accomodation options around the area thanks to the high number of tourists visiting every year.
+Aquileia is a very small town, but there are some good accommodation options around the area thanks to the high number of tourists visiting every year.
 The Hotel Patriarchi is located on Via Giulia Augusta and is a solid three stars with excellent reviews.
-If you are more on a budget, you could try the equally well reviewed Alla Basilica, in Viale Stazione.
+If you are more on a budget, you could try the equally well-reviewed Alla Basilica, in Viale Stazione.

-As any village or town in Italy, Aquileia is rich in good restaurants, cafés and bakeries.
+Like any village or town in Italy, Aquileia is rich in good restaurants, cafés, and bakeries.
 If you would like to try some delicious, local cakes and pastries for a lovely afternoon snack, check out the Pasticceria Mosaico.
 For a nice pizza, try Antica Aquileia Ristorante Pizzeria.
-Seafood is the speciality of La Capannina and Il Corallo.
+Seafood is the specialty of La Capannina and Il Corallo.